 In some organizations weak communication is routine.
 In fact, if you work in an organization with poor communication you might just easily assume that a CEO keeping to themselves is normal workplace behaviour.

-My hunch is that executives actually do care about internal comms, they just don’t realize it.
+My hunch is that executives actually do care about internal comms/employee communication, they just don’t realize it.
 After all, what leader doesn’t want an engaged staff, prevention of misinformation, and knowledgeable remote workers?

 Internal communications is also undervalued because many people in your organization still don’t understand what it is.
 Here’s our definition of internal communications: